 How long is a rally?

 Rally courses typically are 60-70 miles in length, and take 2-3 hours to complete.
 Our rallies always end at a restaurant or special event that involves food, time to socialize, and admire each other’s cars.

 Rallying is fun for everyone.
 You make it as competitive as you want, but remember it’s NOT A RACE.
 The winners are determined by how many clues they answer correctly.
 The top three teams are awarded trophies.

-The online registration will be available approximately one month before the rally date, and will close the day before.
-Some rallies will require pre-registration (Picnics, Vine Tours etc.)
+The online registration will be available approximately one month before each rally date, and will close the day before.
+Most rallies require pre-registration (Picnics, Vine Tours, etc.).